Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 Opening Hours: 6:30am-5:30pm (shrine only)

-Admission Cost: 300 yen ($2.80) adults, 200 yen ($1.90) students age 15-17 years, 100 yen ($.90) elementary and middle school students age 6-14 years
+Admission Cost: 300 yen ($2.10) adults, 200 yen ($1.40) students age 15-17 years, 100 yen ($.70) elementary and middle school students age 6-14 years

 4. Visit Daishoin Temple.

-Daishoin Temple (大聖院) needs to be on your Miyajima itinerary.
-It’s located at the base of Mount Misen and is a peaceful and well-maintained Shingon Buddhist temple.
 The temple is surrounded by gorgeous greenery, trees, and the mountainside so you get your nature fix here.
 Out of the temples that we’ve been to in Japan, this one is one of our favorites.

 When you enter the temple, you have the chance to spin the praying wheels, participate in prayers, and visit smaller shrines.

-The best part about Daishoin Temple is seeing over 500 rakans and adorable jizo statues in the area.
 Rakans are disciples of Buddha while jizo are depicted as smaller Buddhist monks.
 The statues come in different sizes and various facial features.
 Jizo statues are adorable with happy and smiling faces.
-All the statues have knitted hats on their heads to keep them warm.
-So thoughtful!

 Daishoin Temple is a must-visit in Miyajima Island, Japan so you can see the 500 rakan (Buddha) statues wearing knitted hats.